Hindustan Times: Ownership

-The Delhi-based Hindustan Times is part of the KK Birla group and managed by Shobhana Bhartia, Rajya Sabha member of Congress Party and daughter of the industrialist Krishna Kumar Birla and granddaughter of Ghanshyam Das Birla.
+The Delhi-based Hindustan Times is part of the KK Birla Group and managed by Shobhana Bhartia, daughter of the industrialist Krishna Kumar Birla and granddaughter of Ghanshyam Das Birla.
 HT Media Limited is a subsidiary of The Hindustan Times Limited which is a subsidiary of Earthstone Holding (Two) Limited.
-The KK Birla group owns a 69 percent stake in HT Media, currently valued at ₹ 834 crore.
+The KK Birla Group owns a 69 percent stake in HT Media, currently valued at ₹ 834 crore.
 When Shobhana Bhartia joined Hindustan Times in 1986, she was the first female chief executive of a national newspaper.
 Shobhana has been nominated as a Rajya Sabha MP from Congress Party.

 Along with Hindustan Times, HT Media owns Desimartini, Fever 104 FM, Hindustan Times Telugu and the newspaper Mint.

 Reception

-In The Brand Trust Report 2012, Hindustan Times was ranked 291st among India's most trusted brands and subsequently, according to the Brand Trust Report 2013, Hindustan Times was ranked 434th among India's most trusted brands.
+In The Brand Trust Report 2012, Hindustan Times was ranked 2971st among India's most trusted brands and subsequently, according to the Brand Trust Report 2013, Hindustan Times was ranked 434th among India's most trusted brands.
 In 2014 however, Hindustan Times was ranked 360th among India's most trusted brands according to the Brand Trust Report 2014, a study conducted by Trust Research Advisory, a brand analytics company.

 After the 2016 LoC strike in September, Shobhna Bhartia reportedly had started getting calls from the PM's office and from Amit Shah, and attention came to be focused on the Hate Tracker, a crowd-sourced database on the Hindustan Times website that recorded hate crimes in India which was launched under recently appointed editor Bobby Ghosh.
 Ghosh left the newspaper abruptly afterwards and The Wire reported that he was asked to leave the newspaper after Shobhana Bhartia met Prime Minister Narendra Modi recently.
 Hindustan Times's general Counsel Dinesh Mittal rejected the report and said Bobby Ghosh left for personal reasons.

 In 2017, the Frontline magazine published a report which stated that Hindustan Times' editor Shishir Gupta was colluding with the government after releasing emails to Amit Shah.
 Hindustan Times rejected claims of collusion and said that the emails were a request for comment.
 The Indian Express also published a report in 2017 stating that Hindustan Times Limited was linked to an offshore entity called Go4i.com, of which Bhartia and her son Priyavat were listed as directors.
-Hindustan Times stated that this report contained "certain serious misrepresentations, grave inaccuracies and falsehoods" and added that "HT Ltd. did not, as a matter of fact, have any direct shareholding in Go4i.com".